Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Moray Callum is vice president, Design, since Jan.
 1, 2014.

 In this capacity, Callum leads the design of all concept and production vehicles for the Ford and Lincoln brands globally.
-He reports to Raj Nair, group vice president, Global Product Development.
+He reports to Hau Thai-Tang, Executive Vice President, Product Development and Purchasing.

 Since 2006, as executive director, Design, The Americas, Callum has had overall responsibility for the design of all cars and trucks created in Ford’s North and South America studios and the new Lincoln products.
 His successes include the new Ford Fusion, Explorer, Mustang, EcoSport and Lincoln MKZ.